BOOK EDITING SERVICES

 The rates below are rough estimates per a word count of 80,000.
 If your text is longer or shorter, the rate will adjust accordingly.
 If a text is at a very early stage of development and needs extensive work, the rate might be higher; if it’s at a more polished stage, the rate can run lower.

-Jump to: Editorial Assessment | Developmental Editing | Copy Editing | Proofreading | Quick Check
+Jump to: Editorial Assessment | Developmental Editing | Line Editing and Copy Editing | Proofreading | Quick Check

 Editorial Assessment